danielfranchi/planning-board-documentation/README.md

 This component simplifies the process of selecting dates in forms and provides clear error feedback to improve the user experience.

+<br /><br />

+<a id="index"></a>
+## index.html

+The index.html file contains the SEO (Search Engine Optimization) section of the website.
+This section is responsible for providing important information to search engines, helping them understand and index the content of the website effectively.

+To customize the SEO settings of the website, review and modify the meta tags, titles, and other relevant information present in the index.html file.